- 30

 Multiple major surgical reconstructions were carried out after reviving the patient.
 These are:-

-A. Repeated wound debridement and toileting
+Repeated wound debridement and toileting

 B. Thin Skin Grafts to the raw areas on abdomen and thigh (R+ L ).